Detecting quantum spin liquid on Kitaev model through a superconducting junction: Spin current and conductance

-The spin conductance across the interface is defined as $G_{SC}=d\langle I_s\rangle/d\mu$.
-It is important to consider that the chemical imbalance is confined to $0.26J\leq\Delta\mu\leq0.32J$, with the lower boundary imposed by the presence of the Kitaev gap and the upper boundary established by the constraint $\Delta\mu\leq0.60\Delta_0\approx0.32J$.
-Figure (\ref{fig.GSC}) illustrates the spin conductance at various temperatures within the relevant interval of chemical imbalances.
-As expected, the SC regimes exhibited a reduction in conductance relative to the NM scenario.
+The spin conductance across the interface is defined as $g=\partial\langle J_s\rangle/\partial\Delta\mu$.
+It is important to consider that the chemical imbalance is confined to $\Delta_F\leq\Delta\mu \leq \Delta\mu_\textrm{max}$, with the lower boundary imposed by the presence of the Kitaev gap and the upper boundary established by the constraint $\Delta\mu\leq 1.20\Delta_0\approx 4.4\Delta_F$.
+Figure (\ref{fig.G}) displays the relative spin conductance as a function of temperature within the relevant range of chemical imbalances.
+The relative conductance is defined as the ratio $g_K/g_{FM}$.
+For temperatures $T \lesssim 0.2 T_{c0}$, the spin current through the FM junction becomes negligible, and consequently, the relative conductance $g$ exceeds by several orders of magnitude the values reported in Fig. (\ref{fig.logJsK}).
+As expected, for temperatures approaching absolute zero, only QSL excitations are capable of transporting spin current.